AaronMcHale/docker-php-drupal-template/README.md

 ## First run and usage

-Copy the `example.env` file and name it `.env`, ensure that the `DOCKER_COMPOSE_ENV` environment variable is set appropriately.
+Copy the `example.env` file and name it `.env`, ensure that the `ENVIRONMENT` environment variable is set appropriately.
 See the comments in `example.env` for more information.

 Run `make` to build the Docker images, you will need to run this on:
 * first time you setup a new system/environment